nfroidure/svgicons2svgfont/README.md

 [![NPM](https://nodei.co/npm-dl/svgicons2svgfont.png)](https://nodei.co/npm/svgicon2svgfont/)

 ## Contributing
-Feel free to pull your code if you agree with publishing under the MIT license.
+Feel free to push your code if you agree with publishing under the MIT license.